g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Parameter::nameEdited to track oldName and NewName
 - [x] Change argument position for the constructor because they are confusing
 - [x] Add the QDebug << operator to simplify debug
-- [ ] Add a slot onChanging value so it is simpler to connect to GUI
+- [x] Add a slot onChanging value so it is simpler to connect to GUI
-- [ ] Add rangeIsValid and his test
+- [x] Add rangeIsValid and his test
+- [ ] Add the isChanged flag - rename to isValueChanged

 - [ ] Add a modified flag and a reset modification event to activate the bold for each paramter changed and disable the bold when a preset is applied